Lan-sx/Lansxlogon.h/README.md

 # Description
-Format the plots created by ROOT CERN and Provide some functions to set the Line/Marker/ attributions
+Format the plots created by ROOT CERN and Provide some functions to set the Line/Marker/ attributions （one line of code）

 ---